The Ballad of Hugo Sánchez

-The Ballad of Hugo Sánchez (or Club de Cuervos Presents: The Ballad of Hugo Sánchez; La balada de Hugo Sánchez) is a Mexican comedy-drama streaming television series that premiered on 17 June 2018 on Netflix.
+The Ballad of Hugo Sánchez (or Club de Cuervos Presents: The Ballad of Hugo Sánchez; La balada de Hugo Sánchez) is a Mexican comedy-drama television series that premiered on 17 June 2018 on Netflix.
 It is a spin-off based on Hugo Sánchez character from the Mexican series Club de Cuervos.
 The entire miniseries takes place within the first episode of season four of Club de Cuervos, which reuses several scenes from the miniseries.

 Plot

 Hugo Sánchez (Jesús Zavala), who now, after being named Chava's personal assistant, will be in charge of taking the Cuervos to a tournament in Nicaragua called "Duelo de las Aves".
 For the first time, Hugo leaves his comfort zone to take charge of a team and his own life.